patricklafrance/wmfnext-shell/README.md

 import { Suspense } from "react";

 export function RootLayout() {
-    // Remove the home page from the links and update Remote1/Page1 link
-    // to "/" as it's now the index route. return (
+    return (
         <div>
             <nav>
                 <ul>
+                    {/* Remove the home page from the links and update the "Remote1/Page1" page link "to" prop to "/" as it's now the index router.
+                    */}
                     <li><Link to="/">Remote1/Page1 - Home</Link></li>
                     <li><Link to="remote1/page-2">Remote1/Page2</Link></li>
                 </ul>